 An in-depth report on the causes, diagnosis, and treatment of MS.

 Read Article Now Book Mark Article

 - Infectious diseases.
-Such as Lyme disease or HIV/AIDS can be identified with blood tests.
+Infections such as Lyme disease or HIV/AIDS can be identified with blood tests.
 Infectious mononucleosis causes fatigue and swollen glands.
 It primarily affects adolescents and young adults.
 Blood tests can detect the Epstein-Barr virus (EBV), which causes mononucleosis.

 - Endocrine disorders.
-Such as Addison disease or thyroid dysfunction can cause fatigue and muscle weakness.
+Endocrine disorders such as Addison disease or thyroid dysfunction can cause fatigue and muscle weakness.

 - Sleep disorders.
-Such as obstructive sleep apnea and restless legs syndrome should be considered.
+Sleep disorders such as obstructive sleep apnea and restless legs syndrome should be considered.